Pyramid-Systems-Inc/Myriad-Mind/architecture/system-overview-csharp.md

 The Myriad Cognitive Architecture is a fundamental departure from the paradigm of monolithic, large-scale AI models.
 It is founded on the principle that true, scalable, and explainable intelligence is not born from a single, all-knowing entity, but emerges from the dynamic collaboration of countless, hyper-specialized, and minimalist agents.

+### Bridging Efficiency and Deep Reasoning

+The architecture addresses a fundamental challenge: how to maintain the efficiency of specialized retrieval while providing the deep reasoning capabilities of large language models.
+This is achieved through a dual-path processing architecture inspired by Global Workspace Theory (GWT) from cognitive science.

 ### Guiding Principles

 Our guiding principles are inspired by neurobiology: